search ]

 });

-Explanation: This JavaScript code listens for the form’s submit event, extracts the domain from the entered email address, and checks if it matches any restricted domains.
-If it does, the form submission is prevented, and an alert notifies the user.
+The script extracts the domain from the entered email address and checks if it matches any restricted domains.
+If it does, the form submission is prevented and an alert notifies the user.

 Using Regex for Advanced Validation